 Access to Medical Reports Act 1988/Access to Personal Files and Medical Reports (Northern Ireland) Order 1991 (“the Acts”)/Access to Health Records and Reports Act 1993 (Isle of Man).
 All applicants for an International Competition License must pass a Medical Examination every year.
 International Competition Licenses incorporate a FIA Medical Certificate of Aptitude, and every 2 years for applicants under 45 a 12-lead electrocardiogram.

 Any fee charged for the medical examination is the responsibility of the applicant.
-This also applies to any additional reports and Specialist examinations requested by the MSA in connection with an application for a Competition Licence.
+This also applies to any additional reports and Specialist examinations requested by the MotorSport UK in connection with an application for a Competition Licence.

 The following medical conditions may prevent the granting of a Competition License: